Svenska Scoutrådet: Member organizations

-Since 2012 all of the member organizations have been incorporated into Scouterna.
+Since 2012, all of the member organizations have been incorporated into Scouterna.

 Svenska Scoutförbundet

 Svenska Scoutförbundet (SSF) (English: The Swedish Guide and Scout Association) founded in 1909, was Sweden's largest Scouting organization with 55,000 members.
 Their approach to Scouting was interreligious.
 Headquarters were in Tellusborgsvägen 94, Stockholm.

 Vässarö

-Vässarö is a Scout camp site located on the island of Vässarö (sometimes Vässarön or Wessarö) in the archipelago of Öregrund.
+Vässarö is a Scout campsite located on the island of Vässarö (sometimes Vässarön or Wessarö) in the archipelago of Öregrund.

 Vässarö was long used for farming but was bought in 1936 by sea captain Ragnar Westin, who planned to use it for his retirement.
-But in 1942 his ship was torpedoed and he died.
-In his will he stated that the island was to be donated to the Scout Group of Stockholm.
+But in 1942, his ship was torpedoed, and he died.
+In his will, he stated that the island was to be donated to the Scout Group of Stockholm.

-In 1956 the first confirmation camp for Boy Scouts was held.
-The first camp for Girl Guides was 1966.
+In 1956, the first confirmation camp for Boy Scouts was held.
+The first camp for Girl Guides was in 1966.

 Svenska Missionskyrkans Ungdom Scout

-Svenska Missionskyrkans Ungdom Scout (SMU), commonly known as "SMU-Scout" was the Guide and Scout Organization of the Mission Covenant Youth of Sweden, and Sweden's second largest Scouting organization with 18,500 members.
+Svenska Missionskyrkans Ungdom Scout (SMU), commonly known as "SMU-Scout" was the Guide and Scout Organization of the Mission Covenant Youth of Sweden, and Sweden's second-largest Scouting organization with 18,500 members.
 Its headquarters were in Stockholm.
 The organization was co-ed and open to both boys and girls.
-Since 2007, all duties at national level within SMU have been transferred to the collaborative organization equmenia.
+Since 2007, all duties at the national level within SMU have been transferred to the collaborative organization equmenia.

 The members were distributed into 545 local Scout groups (kårer), which in turn are assembled in seven districts.
 These districts were shared with SMU's mother denomination, the Mission Covenant Church of Sweden.

-Since SMU-Scout was an integral part of equmenia, the board of trustees in equmenia delegated the Scouting issues to a Scout Committee in order to deal with other issues as well.
+Since SMU-Scout was an integral part of equmenia, the board of trustees in equmenia delegated the Scouting issues to a Scout Committee to deal with other issues.
 The remunerated chairman of the board, however, was also the chairman of the Scout Committee.
-Since 2012 SMU-Scout has been incorporated into Scouterna, the national Scouting and Guiding organisation of Sweden.
-The organization had a campsite called Skräddartorp, Ludvika with accommodation for approximately 1,000 participants.
+Since 2012, SMU-Scout has been incorporated into Scouterna, Sweden's national Scouting and Guiding organisation.
+The organization had a campsite called Skräddartorp, Ludvika, which accommodated approximately 1,000 participants.